Sizeeer/Sizeeer/README.md

-## Hi there! 👋 I'm Maksim, a passionate Fullstack React/Node Developer.
+## Hi there! 👋 I'm Maksim, a passionate Full-stack React/Node Developer.

 Let's connect and build the future together! 🌟